-Our Compensation Committee has established a 2010 threshold level of economic profit performance of 75% of 2010 budgeted economic profit performance and a target level of 100% of 2010 budgeted economic profit performance.
-If the threshold level or target level of economic profit performance is reached, participants could receive 16.7% and 33.3%, respectively, of their target bonus potential.
+Our Compensation Committee has established a 2010 threshold level of economic profit performance of 75% of 2010 budgeted economic profit performance is reached, participants could receive 16.7% and 33.3%, respectively, of their target bonus potential.
 If actual economic performance falls between the threshold and target levels, straight line interpolation will be used to calculate the bonus amount received under the EPA Program.
 In addition, if economic profit performance exceeds the 2010 target level, the participants are entitled to participate in any such overage in an amount (the "EPA Overage Amount") equal to their EPA overage participation percentage (1.0% for Mr. McCarthy, 0.50% for Mr. Merrill and 0.33% for Mr. Khoury).
 Payment of 50% of any EPA Overage Amount that, when combined with the bonus, if any paid under the BSI Program and the EPA Program, exceeds 100% of the participant's base salary will be deferred until 2011 and will only be paid if (1) fiscal 2011 EBIT exceeds 2010 EBIT and (2) the participant is still employed by us at the time of the bonus payment in fiscal 2011.
 In addition, the amount of any EPA Overage Amount will be capped such that the aggregate bonus amount payable under both the BSI Program and the EPA Program does not exceed the participant's maximum bonus potential, which, as set forth in the table above, cannot exceed 150% of the NEO's base salary.